netguycode/citaq/README.md

 Device successfully reimaged into recovery ROM.

+I after doing this I have found Bluetooth, WiFi & Ethernet to be very buggy.
+I decided to look at the TF card that was attached to the device.
+I saw there was a copy of the MobiControl software and a random APN package.
+I installed the APN package and the network & wireless issues persist.
+I'm currently looking for solutions and/or hardware drivers on the internet (just need to crack open the device and get a few part numbers now.).

 #### Found at: https://leeatljs.blogspot.com/2020/10/factory-reset-citaq-h10.html
 1. Go To Just Eat WiFi Settings - Go To Top Right Add Network
 2. It Will then try to load their Mobile Control App